 Incoming first year students and transfer students

 A 30-minute presentation that covers the application process, financial aid, degrees offered, common myths, student life opportunities and more.
 There will be time afterward for questions and answers.
-Presentations are offered most Tuesdays at 5 p.m. and Fridays at 2 p.m. via Zoom video conference.
+Presentations are offered most Tuesdays at 5 p.m. and Fridays at 2 p.m. via Zoom.
 Or, watch a pre-recorded Admissions 101.

 Running Start, dual enrollment, and transfer students

 A 30-minute presentation intended for students that have college-level credit and want to learn about the transfer process to WSU Vancouver.
 There will be time afterward for questions and answers.
-Presentations are offered most Wednesdays at 3 p.m. via Zoom video conference.
+Presentations are offered most Wednesdays at 3 p.m. via Zoom.
 Or, watch a pre-recorded Admissions 201.